Building a Commercial Space

 Trade Permits

-• The space has a new use (e.g. a retail store changes to a restaurant)
+• The space has a new use (e.g. a retail store is modified to be a restaurant)

 • Any construction is being done, including structural or partition wall changes, mechanical, plumbing, gas or electrical work